adedomin/CSC340/term_paper/term.md

 But share nothing architecture is mostly just a fancy way of saying multiple, independent, running copies of a program.
 So for the parallelism to work, applications must have some shareable state or a method to pass messages to, possibly using sockets or signaling [@seastar].
 A more javascript based solution to the problem are load balancers like PM2.
-One of PM2's features is being able to run $x$ amount of copies of a given Node.js applications.
+One of PM2's features is being able to run $x$ amount of copies of a given Node.js applications [@pm2].

 Dependency Resolution
 =====================